philhchen/trigger-warning/README.md

 The second is a **hybrid RNN/CNN-based model** that predicts how likely a post is to elicit a negative response.
 We use the data processing pipeline to train the model.

-The third is a **Chrome extension** that uses the model created in the second cThisomponent to recommend users to reconsider their comments or posts if the model detects a very inflammatory post.
+The third is a **Chrome extension** that uses the model created in the second component to recommend users to reconsider their comments or posts if the model detects a very inflammatory post.

 ## Why ##